Aloril/chess_book_learning/README.md

 tournamet.py: Will run tournament 2 games at time until file pause.flag is created in same directory or given number of rounds has been reached.
-Edit round.sh before running this.
+Edit round.sh before running this or create bat file and give it as argument.
 Example usage:
+tournamet.py --name "Stockfish 8 Book learning" 100
+tourname.py will use book_learning.py to do analysing and book updating.

-tournamet.py 100
+tournamet.py --name "Stockfish 8 Book learning" --tournament_script round.bat 100
+Same as above, but instead of round.sh wll use round.bat (copy round.sh and modify it)

 book_learning.py: Used to create opening book from games played by engine or human.
 Example usage: